Cam-J/Sudoku/README.md

 ## Features

 - Generates a 9x9 Sudoku Puzzle
-<- Allows customization of difficulty levels by specifying the number of digits to remove.>
+//- Allows customization of difficulty levels by specifying the number of digits to remove.
 - Saves generated Sudoku grids to a text file for later use or solving.

 ## How to Use